jemmy512/book-notes/C++/C++CoreGuidelines.md

 * ES.64: Use the T{e}notation for construction

 * ES.65: Don’t dereference an invalid pointer
+    * Dereferencing an invalid pointer, such as nullptr, is undefined behavior, typically leading to immediate crashes, wrong results, or memory corruption.

 ## Statement rules:

 * ES.70: Prefer a switch-statement to an if-statement when there is a choice

 * ES.71: Prefer a range-for-statement to a for-statement when there is a choice
+    ```C++
+    // Note Don’t use expensive copies of the loop variable of a range-for loop:
+    // This will copy each elements of vs into s.
+    for (string s : vs)

+    //Better:
+    for (string& s : vs)

+    // Better still, if the loop variable isn’t modified or copied:
+    for (const string& s : vs)
+    ```

 * ES.72: Prefer a for-statement to a while-statement when there is an obvious loop variable